tangih/french_parser/README.md

 ### Spell checker

 To compute candidates for spelling correction, we are going to search for words that are at distance at most 2 from the input word, where the distance between two words is given by the minimal number of transformations to go from one to the other.
 The allowed transformations are insertion of a character, deletion of a caracter, and substitution of two characters.
-This distance, called the Levenshtein distance~\cite{levenshtein1966binary}, can be easily computed by a dynamic programming algorithm.
-If we denote by $\text{lev}_{a, b}(i, j)$ the number of operations necessary to go from the $i$-prefix of $a$ to the $j$-prefix of $b$, we have:
+This distance, called the Levenshtein distance, can be easily computed by a dynamic programming algorithm.
+If we denote by lev(i, j) the number of operations necessary to go from the i-prefix of a to the j-prefix of b, we have:

 ![](images/eq_lev.png)

 In addition to this, we are going to compute the probability of a given candidate word to be mistakenly spelled as the input word.
-To do so, we are going to use the spelling noisy model in \cite{kernighan1990spelling}.
+To do so, we are going to use the spelling noisy model in the article [A Spelling Correction Program Based on a Noisy Channel Model](http://www.aclweb.org/anthology/C90-2036).
 This paper gives tables with frequencies of a given insertion/deletion/substitution error to happen.
 This allows us to compute the probability associated to a candidate.
-Given an input word $t$ and a candidate $c$, Bayes rule yields:
+Given an input word t and a candidate c, Bayes rule yields:

 ![](images/eq_model.png)

 The mistake model in the previous equation corresponds to a certain spelling error happening, and can easily be computed by adapting the function used for computing the Levenshtein distance, since the computation of the minimum corresponds to identifying one of the three allowed transformations, and thus the probability associated to this transformation can be used.
-If we denote $P_{a, b}(i, j)$ the probability of mistakenly typing the $j$-prefix of $b$ instead of the $i$-prefix of $a$, and we denote $P_{del}(i, j)$, $P_{add}(i, j)$ and $P_{sub}(i, j)$ the probabilities of respectively deletion, addition and substitution of $a_i$ instead of $b_j$, and name case 1, 2, 3 the cases corresponding to the min in the definition of the Levenshtein distance, we have
+If we denote P(i, j) the probability of mistakenly typing the j-prefix of b instead of the i-prefix of a, and we denote Pdel(i, j), Padd(i, j) and Psub(i, j) the probabilities of respectively deletion, addition and substitution, and name case 1, 2, 3 the cases corresponding to the min in the definition of the Levenshtein distance, we have

 ![](images/eq_probs.png)